 21. Not Trying Multiple Gelaterias

 If you are going to Italy, it’s going to be necessary to have gelato at least once a day!
 Don’t just pick the gelateria closest to you.
 Try multiple gelato shops until you find your favorite.
+Learn how to find the best gelato in Italy.

 22. Buying the Wrong Gelato